BartOtten/routex/README.md

 ![Hex.pm](https://img.shields.io/hexpm/l/routex)

-# Supercharge Phoenix Router with Routex
+# Routex: Supercharge your Phoenix Router

 Routex is an feature rich routing framework build on top of Phoenix Router.
 It provides additional routing features for common use cases.
 Situated between